-- 1. With the ignition on, press and hold the switch in the up or down position to move the window in the desired direction. - 2.
-Continue holding the switch until the desired window position is obtained.
-Then release the switch. - 3.
-Pressing up on the switch closes the window, and pressing down on the switch opens the window.
+1. With the ignition on, press and hold the switch in the up or down position to move the window in the desired direction.

+2. Continue holding the switch until the

+desired window position is obtained.
+Then

+- window by pulling the window in and sliding it forward. - 4.
+Pressing up on the switch closes the window by sliding the window back and pushing the window out.